4paradigm/OpenMLDB/docs/en/install_deploy.md

 cd openmldb-tablet-0.4.3
 ```

-#### 2 Modify the configuration file conf/standalone_tablet.flags
+#### 2 Modify the Configuration File: conf/standalone_tablet.flags

-* Modify endpoint. endpoint is the deployment machine ip/domain name and port number separated by colons
+* Modify `endpoint`.
+The endpoint is the deployment machine ip/domain name and port number separated by colons.

 ```
 --endpoint=172.27.128.33:9527
 ```

 **Notice:**
-* The endpoint cannot use 0.0.0.0 and 127.0.0.1
+* The endpoint cannot use 0.0.0.0 and 127.0.0.1.
 * If the domain name is used here, all the machines where the client using openmldb is located must be equipped with the corresponding host.
 Otherwise, it will not be accessible.

 #### 3 Start the service